-Sunshine Fund for Kids and Causes ("SKFC" was incorporated federally on July 4, 2008 under the Canada Corporations Act and has transitioned during the current fiscal year to the Canada Not-For-Profit Corporations Act.
+Sunshine Fund for Kids and Causes ("SKFC") was incorporated federally on July 4, 2008 under the Canada Corporations Act and transitioned to the Canada Not-For-Profit Corporations Act in June 2014.
 SFKC is registered as a public foundation under the Income Tax Act and operates a donor-advised fund that makes gifts to the Foundation and other Canadian qualified donees.
 SKFC and the Foundation have an administrative services agreement whereby the Foundation provides administrative services to SFKC in order to support the carrying out of its purposes.
 No administration costs are charged to SFKC by the Foundation.
-All assets of SFKC are now managed by the Foundation.
-SFKC continues to remain a separate legal entity.
+All assets of SFKC are managed by the Foundation.
+SFKC remains a separate legal entity.
 Accordingly, the Foundation's financial statements exclude the financial position and operating results, including fundraising efforts realized through SFKC.